ExoticButters00/reading-notes/102/class3.md

 * The CSS syntax for color will be `color: *color*|initial|inherit;` where **color** specifies the text color, **initial** sets the property to its default value, and **inherit** will inherit this property from its parent element.

+## Here is what I learned from reading assignment 6

+* **JavaScript** is a lightweight, interpreted, or just-in-time complied programming language with first-class functions.

+* Javascript follows the ECMAScript Language Specifications (ECMA-262) and the ECMAScript Internationalization API standards.

+* JavaScript and Java are two different languages.

+* There are three major parts of JavaScript: The language itself, the DOM API, and the server API provided by server-side systems.

+* You can use any text editor to write JavaScript.

+* You can either **embed** or **include** JavaScript code directly into the HTML file.
+You use the `<script></script>` opening and closing tags.

+* `alert()` will show a pop-up in the browser with the text that you include.

+* `document.write` changes what is shown.

+* `console.log` is what you can use to print out debugging information

+* `prompt()` will show a pop-up window with the text provided as the first parameter and with a textbox the user can fill in.

+* `confirm()` allows you to ask a yes/no question.

+* `var` is the container for storing data such as variables.

+* `let` declares what the variable is

+* `const` declares values that cannot be changed.

 [Go back to Home](../README.md)